hatembentayeb/devops-articles/ckjh6o7m50cyih4s1ezwb3xfp.md

 All things were done 🎉 🎉 😸 !

-Oh ! just one thing … we forgot the virtual environment files .. they are big and not needed on the pipeline … they are for the local development only.
+Oh! just one thing … we forgot the virtual environment files .. they are big and not needed on the pipeline … they are for the local development only.
 The mkdocs image on the pipeline is already shipped with the necessary packages.

 So … create a new file called `.gitignore` and add these lines: